 Interboat

-Interboat 19 – a classically-styled dayboat, this vessel offers upholstered seating for up to nine people and ample under seat storage.
-Powered by a shaft driven, diesel 19hp or 27hp Vetus engine, ensuring ultra-quiet cruising.
+Interboat 19 – a classically-styled day boat, this vessel offers upholstered seating for up to 9 people and ample under seat storage and is powered by a shaft driven, diesel 19 hp or 27 hp Vetus engine, ensuring ultra quiet cruising.
 See full specifications here.

-Interboat 22 – a larger option (seats ten people) and offers extended facilities, making an overnight stay for a couple possible.
-A double bed can be made up between the front seats, and other facilities include a sink, fridge, and toilet.
+Interboat 22 – a larger option offering seating for 10 people and extended facilities, making an overnight stay for a couple possible.
+A double bed can be made up between the front seats, and other facilities include a sink, fridge and toilet.
 See full specifications here.

 Interboat 820 – one of our most popular models.
 It combines the best of Interboat’s unique features to offer style, space and practical facilities for longer cruising.
 The adaptable transom easily converts the boat from an open platform with triple sundeck to a safely enclosed watertight cockpit.
 All basic needs can be met with a separate toilet compartment that doesn’t impact the seating in the boat, and space for a sink and fridge.
 See the full specifications here.